-How to choose the right Canadian tax return software for you
+How to choose the best Canadian tax return software for you

 We adhere to strict standards of editorial integrity to help you make decisions with confidence.
 Please be aware that some (or all) products and services linked in this article are from our sponsors.

-Filing your own taxes can feel overwhelming, but it doesn’t have to.
-Today there are a variety of free tax return software to choose from, and it’s never been less intimidating or easier to file taxes independently.
+Filing your own taxes can feel overwhelming, but it doesn’t have to be that way.
+Today there are many free tax return software options in Canada to choose from, and it’s never been less intimidating or easier to file taxes yourself.

-The biggest benefit of using tax return software and filing the DIY way, as opposed to paying a tax consultant, is savings.
-By filing your own taxes, the savings will add up year over year.
+By using tax return software and filing the DIY way, as opposed to paying a tax consultant, you'll save money, and these savings will add up year over year.

-Generally, filing your own taxes only makes sense if your tax return is relatively straightforward.
+But generally speaking, filing your own taxes only makes sense if your tax return is relatively straightforward.
 If it’s complicated, you may be better off hiring a tax consultant.
-Although many of the free programs can handle rental income and self-employment, if you’re not familiar with the tax systems, you may be overlooking tax credits and deductions you’re entitled to, negating any money you saved by filing your taxes yourself.
+Although many of the free tax software programs can handle rental income and self-employment, if you’re not familiar with the tax systems, you may be overlooking tax credits and deductions you’re entitled to, negating any money you saved by filing your taxes yourself.

 Features you should look for when choosing tax return software